 In 221BCE, Qinshihuang (259-210BCE) swallowed up all other states and built the first centralization of authority in China.
 Since the Qin Dynasty (221-206BCE) unified China, Qin set up several Juns (vassal states) in the Shandong Peninsula.
+However, the Qin's policy let the country rich but the common people very poor and the Qin's state control was very harsh, the Qin did not eliminate the domestic contradictions and it lasted only 17 years.

-Dong-Yi Culture was the root of the Qin, whose ancestors were offspring of the Shao Hao People and moved from the Shandong Peninsula to the Weihe River Valley.
+Dong Yi Culture was the root of the Qin, whose ancestors were offspring of the Shao Hao People.